chrisidakwo/vending_machine_api/README.md

 - The application uses a SQLite file database for test, hence you will need to manually create the database file using this command: `touch database/database.sqlite`

-- You can run available tests using `php artisan test`
+- You can run all tests using `php artisan test`

 - Run database migrations and seeds using `php artisan migrate --seed`
   - Two `buyer` accounts will be generated with associated products